 Where “DevOps feed URL” must be the address of your DevOps feed, and the environment variables %AZURE_USER%, %AZURE_PASSWORD% must be set on AppCenter Build configuration.

 Inside AppCenter go to Build panel then under Branches click on master.
-Click the settings icon on top left.
+Click the settings icon on the top left.

 Enable Environment Variables in the Build Settings and enter the two values for AZURE_USER and AZURE_PASSWORD.

 Save your Build settings and push local changes on GitHub.
-A new build will start on AppCenter pulling the Babel Obfuscator package from DevOps feed.
+A new build will start on AppCenter pulling the Babel Obfuscator package from the DevOps feed.

 The resulting APK package will contain the project assemblies obfuscated.

 The Babel Obfuscator NuGet package is configured to perform the obfuscation on the target assembly of the project where is added.
 You can control the obfuscation by editing the project file, adding Babel related properties to the project configuration.
 The Babel properties you can set are explained in the Babel Obfuscator user’s guide paragraph “Task Attributes”, which refers to the Babel task used by MSBuild to run Babel Obfuscator.
-You can find more information about configuring Babel using NuGet package by reading the Chapter “Babel NuGet Package”.
+You can find more information about configuring Babel using the NuGet package by reading the Chapter “Babel NuGet Package”.

 For instance, in our project, we can add control flow obfuscation by editing the XamBabel.Android project file directly inside Visual Studio.
-In the Solution Explorer right click the project node and select Unload Project.
+In the Solution Explorer right-click the project node and select Unload Project.